Last Updated on August 4, 2023

 Ica and Huacachina have become must-go destinations for lovers of adventure sports and particularly for anyone who is passionate about sandboarding, sand skiing and sand duning, and the oasis is considered one of the best sandboarding destinations in the world.

-Huacachina is home to some of the largest dunes in South America, hence it quickly became one of the world’s top destinations for sandboarding and sandsledding.
+Huacachina is home to some of the largest dunes in South America, making it one of the world’s top destinations for sandboarding and sand sledding.

 What to wear

 While the climate of Huacachina is generally pleasant, temperatures in the desert can fluctuate sharply during the day.
 If leaving early in the morning for sandboarding it is best to bring a long-sleeved shirt as it will likely be a bit chilly, same applies in the evening.
 In the late morning and afternoon, switch to a lightweight t-shirt and don’t forget your sunscreen!

 When hiking up the dunes, it is a good idea to wear closed-toes tennis shoes to protect your feet from getting scorched by the hot sand.
 When sliding down, you may need to wear sandboarding goggles (or cheap sunglasses) and a mouth scarf to protect you from sand (highly recommended if the weather is windy).

 - Long sleeved shirt (for the morning and evening)

 - Strong unscreen

 - Mouth scarf or foulard